caolan/magery/README.md

 * To make it easier to enhance your _multi-page_ website with JavaScript
 * To work with your choice of back end language
-* To use the latest DOM patching techniques and reduce plumbing
+* To use the latest DOM patching and state management techniques
-* To be [relatively lightweight](#file-size) so you can use it for small (or large) enhancements without the commitment of a big dependency
+* To be [relatively small](#file-size) so you can use it for little (or large) enhancements

-I wrote this library to prove that you don't _need_ a 'single page app' to build large dynamic websites.
+I wrote this library to prove that you don't need a 'single page app' to build great dynamic websites.
 If you're interested in the motivations behind this framework, you might like to read the [blog post][blog-post] that started it (Magery's syntax has since been updated).

 ## Download